Edu-Beltz/hellow-world/README.md

 # hellow-world
-I feel like I lose some skills and I want to start from a easy and smart thinks!
+I feel like I lose some skills and I want to start from litlle easy codes and more smart thinks!